Environmental Impact Assessment

 Mine Site EIS

-An EIS has been prepared for the Mount Peake mine site and processing facility.
+A draft EIS was prepared for the Mount Peake mine site and processing facility during 2015.
 Key components of the project include an open-cut pit, waste rock dump, ore processing plant, tailings storage facility, water dams, gas fired power station, accommodation village, site access roads, Stuart Highway underpass, rail loadout facility and borefield.

 Darwin Process Plant EIS